A Guide to Convection Ovens

-Convection ovens are the workhorses of many commercial kitchens.
-They offer even, quick cooking of most items that you'll prepare.
-Three racks of cookies will bake evenly, and meat roasts more quickly while browning them perfectly.
+Convection ovens are the workhorses of many commercial kitchens, quickly and consistently cooking many items you'll prepare.
+For example, three racks of cookies will bake evenly, and meat roasts more quickly while browning perfectly.
 You can even reduce the time it takes to bake many items by as much as 20 percent over a conventional oven.

 Not only do these machines bake evenly and quickly, they can also warm, roast, and rethermalize.
 Unlike conventional – also called standard – ovens that use radiant heat, convection ovens work by using one or two fans to circulate hot air within the cabinet.
 When choosing a restaurant convection oven, there are many options, limitations, and benefits you should weigh.